Overcoming limitations to realize the love for Music

 Music is a serious affair, it is an art that takes years to master and forever to perfect.
-One would say, you need all the help in the world with immense precision when trying to play the Harmonium, an ornament of Indian classical music while singing legendary ghazal verses, or playing the lead and rhythm section of the evergreen guitar while adding vocals to it, or creating and producing one’s composition on the Keyboard, let alone play it in front of a live crowd.
-Now if we tell you that there are 3 artists who are blind but have mastered all the musical instruments- from Guitar to the Tabla to the piano and the Harmonium.
+One would say, you need all the help in the world with immense precision when trying to play the Harmonium, an ornament of Indian classical music while singing legendary ghazal verses, or playing the lead and rhythm section of the evergreen guitar while adding your vocals to it, or creating and producing one's composition on the Keyboard, let alone play it in front of a live crowd.
+Now if we tell you that 3 artists are blind but have mastered all the musical instruments- from Guitar to the Tabla to the piano and the Harmonium.

 Kuldeep: Going old school is never out of style.

 Hailing from Mandi, Himachal Pradesh Kuldeep is not your typical musical talent.
 While most 23 year olds of his age would be attracted by pop and rock, Kuldeep finds his comfort in singing tunes of Ghazals and Bhajans.
 He is a performing artist with a disability of no vision from a very young age, it never seemed to affect Kuldeep in pursuing his Indian classical dream from the young age of 3.
 In person, Kuldeep would seem like one of the most humble peeps you would ever meet, but on the stage, he isn't shy of showing his musical prowess, let it be on the harmonium for Tabla.
 Having taken part in multiple musical competitions throughout his teens, Kuldeep has slowly built the confidence and experience required to perform on any big stage.
 While he finds serene Indian classical music, ask him to play or sing along to any Bollywood song, and you would be equally blown away by his performance.
 According to Kuldeep, music is a form of expression to him, and his intent with every performance is to spread love and joy to everyone listening.